GuanlinLee/Mix_Adversarial_Attack/README.md

 A new white-box adversarial attack with mixed loss function and gradients

 ----
-We propose a new white-box attack based on multi loss functions and bagging lots of attack method with same restart times achieving better attack performance.
+We propose a new white-box attack based on multi loss functions and bagging lots of attack methods.
+Even with the smaller restart times, it could achieve better attack performance.

 ---